deepnetstore/dn_key_pro/tools/README.md

 - **Linux**: Full support - tested and working
 - **Windows**: Limited support - may require additional drivers and configuration

-**What it does:**
-- Detects connected devices (serial, UF2 volumes, USB)
-- Provides step-by-step hardware recovery guidance
-- Attempts firmware flashing via esptool or UF2
-- Monitors device status changes
-- Tests device communication
-- Comprehensive logging for troubleshooting

 **When to use:**
 - Device is not responding
 - Firmware needs to be reflashed
 - Device is stuck in bootloader mode
-- Hardware recovery is needed
+- Complete device recovery is needed
-- Troubleshooting device connectivity issues
+- Setting up a new device

 ## Installation